Amplify360/mcp-sse-server/README.md

    - Set the `X-API-Key` header value to match your `MCP_SERVER_AUTH_KEY` from `.env`

 4. **Test the connection:**
     - AI Buddy should now be able to connect to your local MCP server
     - Ask the expert to reveal what tool calls it has access to
     - You should see a request come through ngrok and the app server (in console )output
-   - The expert should include in its list of tools the email sending tool
+    - The expert should include in its list of tools the available actions
-   - You can then request it to send a test email

 ## Project Structure